What is oesophageal cancer?

 Causes of oesophageal cancer

-Having a risk factor does not mean you will get oesophageal cancer.
-And if you do not have any risk factors, you may still get oesophageal cancer.
+Certain things can increase the chance of developing oesophageal cancer.
+These are called risk factors.
+Having a risk factor does not mean you will definitely get oesophageal cancer.
+Or if you do not have any risk factors, you may still be diagnosed with oesophageal cancer.
+We do not yet know why only some people who have risk factors develop oesophageal cancer.

 We have more information about the causes and risk factors of oesophageal cancer.